Why I am running to be on the HMA board…..

-What I have seen in the past couple years is a focus on writing lots of new rules but very little in terms of running this complex more efficiently.
-We just cannot remain stuck in the 60s, that’s quaint but not beneficial, we need to look to the future, not to the past.
+What I have seen in the past few years is a focus on writing lots of new rules and invent many ways to target individuals the Board dislikes, but very little in terms of running this complex more efficiently.

 In order to maintain and improve the appeal of our complex, which has a direct impact on property value, we need to adapt and embrace rather than decry and bemoan technical progress and changes in our local environment and society.